Finomnis/pianod2-pandora-ui/README.md

 ```

 The sample rates `48000` and `44100` are important, because those are the sample rates
-used by pandora.
+used by Pandora.
 (At least I think so, correct me if I'm wrong)

 ### Docker Setup